 - Very bad smells from any body part

-- A lot of licking or biting a spot on his body
+- A lot of licking or biting a spot on their body

 - Weight loss